AmazeeLabs/frontify/README.md

 # Roadmap for contribution

 - Create Document media type provider
-- Configure mime type groups on the media provider
 - Config install and schema
 - Upgrade path for the new field type schema
 - Adjust the default field widget and field formatter accordingly